Scienze informatiche e dell'informazioneIngleseWordPress

 Pubblicato

-DataCite is pleased to welcome Suzanne Vogt to our team.
-Suzanne joined DataCite as an application developer in November 2020.
+DataCite is pleased to welcome Mike Bennett to our team.
+Mike joined DataCite as an application developer in November 2021.
 Can you tell us a little bit about what you did before you started working for DataCite?
-I have been a software developer for a number of years, my very early experience is in operating systems and networking.
+Before working for DataCite, I was a developer with the University of Edinburgh Digital Library team.